 Their words don't match their actions: late-night texts, spontaneous chats about each other’s day, intermittent hook-ups, or an inexplicable "like" on one of your old Facebook posts.

 Understandably, this leads you to believe that they must want to be with you still.
 It makes you want to continue holding on to hope and discourages you from taking steps to let go of your ex.
 If anything, it makes you want to hold on twice as hard.

 After all, don’t "actions speak louder than words"?

-Then it happens, the contact begin to dwindle, then completely stops.
+Then it happens, the contact begins to dwindle, then completely stops.
 You find out they’ve started talking to someone else or a friend stumbles across their profile on Tinder.
-It's as if you've time traveled to the darkest days of the break up and your heart shatters all over again.
+It's as if you've time-traveled to the darkest days of the breakup and your heart shatters all over again.

 The more you think about it, the more confused you get.

 The Best Relationship Advice For You: Want guaranteed results?
 Click here to chat with a relationship coach.
 We have a team of highly trained relationship coaches who get you, get your situation, and help you accomplish what you want.
 They help you through complicated and difficult love situations like deciphering mixed signals, getting over a breakup, or anything else you're worried about.
 You immediately connect with a coach on text or over the phone in minutes.
 Just click here to start.

 Being in a state of limbo leaves you feeling insecure and anxious, making you do what you shouldn't.
 Your confidence takes a hit as you realize how easily influenced you are by your ex's actions.

 Your mind is going over the same questions over and over again, but the answers seem impossible to find.

 You want to regain control by minimizing uncertainty as soon as possible.
 Otherwise, you'll begin obsessing over the most insignificant details in hopes it will yield some answers, which it usually won't.
 Your emotions work against you in viewing your situation objectively and will cloud your judgment when choosing the best path forward.